Penguins vs. Predators Prediction & Picks - November 28

 Penguins vs. Predators Prediction & Picks: Line, Spread, Over/Under - November 28

-The Pittsburgh Penguins (10-10) go on the road against the Nashville Predators (10-10, winners of five in a row) at Bridgestone Arena.
-The contest on Tuesday, November 28 begins at 8:00 PM ET on ESPN+, BSSO, and SportsNet PT.
+The Nashville Predators (10-10) will aim to extend a five-game win streak when they take on the Pittsburgh Penguins (10-10) at home on Tuesday, November 28 at 8:00 PM ET on ESPN+, BSSO, and SportsNet PT.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Penguins' offense has put up 27 goals in their last 10 games, while conceding 20 goals.
-A total of 25 power-play opportunities during that span have resulted in one power-play goal (4.0%).
-They are 6-4-0 in those contests.
+The Penguins have scored 27 goals during their past 10 outings, while conceding 20 goals.
+A total of 25 power-play opportunities during that time have netted one power-play goal (4.0%).
+They are 6-4-0 over those contests.

-As hockey action continues, prepare for the matchup by checking out which club we predict will win Tuesday's game.
+Here is our prediction for who will claim the win in Tuesday's game.

 Penguins vs. Predators Predictions for Tuesday

-Our computer projections model for this contest predicts a final tally of Predators 4, Penguins 3.
+Our computer projection model for this contest calls for a final tally of Predators 4, Penguins 3.

 - Total Pick: Under 6.5 (computer predicts 6.2 goals on average)